vacp2p/rfc/content/docs/rfcs/70/README.md

 } GroupContext;
 ```

-Semantics of the state MUST follow the indications in section 8.1 in [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).
+The use of key scheduling MUST follow the indications in sections 8.1 - 8.7 in [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ## Key packages
-`KeyPackage` objects specify:
+KeyPackage objects are used to ease the addition of clients to a group asynchronously.
+A KeyPackage object specifies:

 - Protocol version and cipher suite supported by the client.
 - Public keys that can be used to encrypt Welcome messages.
+Welcome messages provide new members with the information to initialize their state for the epoch in which they were added or in which they want to add themselves to the group
 - The content of the leaf node that should be added to the tree to represent this client.

 KeyPackages are intended to be used only once and SHOULD NOT be reused.